-The Discipline of Gerontology sponsors core modules in the form of academic and didactic teaching.
-These programmes are designed to create a solid understanding of the clinical features of geriatric medicine thus enabling the evaluation and specialised treatment of a number of age related illnesses.
+The Discipline of Medical Gerontology sponsors core modules in the form of academic and didactic teaching.
+These programmes are designed to create a solid understanding of the clinical features of Geriatric Medicine thus enabling the evaluation and specialised treatment of a number of age related illnesses.
 All students must pass these modules in order to graduate.

 Undergraduate students are invited and always welcome to spend time in the Discipline of Gerontology to gain a greater understanding of the challenges and positives of Geriatric Medicine.
 Elective experiences are very welcome.